RetroDECK/RetroDECK/wiki-rtd/docs/wiki_emulator_guides/yuzu-guide.md

     └── fd0d23003ea5602c24ac4e41101c16fd.nca
 ```

-You can find a complete guide in the [Yuzu official wiki](https://yuzu-emu.org/help/quickstart/#downloading-and-installing-yuzu) on how to extract the BIOS from your Switch.
+You can find a complete guide in the Yuzu Wiki (link above) on how to extract the BIOS from your Switch.

 ## How do I install DLC and Updates?